 The TAs and the instructor take academic integrity seriously.
 Cheating is defined as providing or accepting information on a quiz or exam, plagiarism or copying anyone's written work, or allowing someone else to copy your work.
+In addition, lying to try to get points (e.g., lying about having turned in an assignment on time) is considered academic dishonesty and will be treated as cheating.
 Students caught cheating will be given an "F" for the course, and UO's student conduct coordinator will be informed.
-The instructor retains the right to assign seats for tests, to change individual's seating for test security purposes, to require and check ID for admission to tests.
+The instructor retains the right to assign seats for tests, to change an individual's seating for test security purposes, to require and check ID for admission to tests.